Vouk/voukoder-connectors/premiere/README.md

 # Changelog
+## 1.2.0
+- Rendering with an alpha channel if a selected pixel format contains an alpha channel

 ## 1.1.1
 - Fixed UTF8 encoding issues in the UI
 - Auto detecting Premiere Elements if Pro is not installed